pangeo-forge/pangeo-forge-aws-bakery/README.md

 # pangeo-forge AWS Bakery ☁️🍞

+# THIS IS DEPRECATED.
+SEE https://github.com/yuvipanda/pangeo-forge-cloud-federation/pull/5 for how to run the new pangeo-forge beam recipes on Apache Flink on AWS

 This repository serves as the provider of an AWS CDK Application which deploys the necessary infrastructure to provide a `pangeo-forge` Bakery on AWS

 # Contents